Godsmith/trainfinity3/README.md

 ## TODO

 - make bank nonglobal again and use signals to communicate to gui instead
+- if a new track is built next to a train that is blocked, it should evaluate that new track as well
 - steelworks only produce when they get coal and iron
 - pop up the change in money when buying something
 - more sound effects and music